Raphlawren/Minneapolis_Crime_Data/README.md

-Most of the crimes was Theft from Motor Vehicle, Part of Motor Vehicle theft,  Destruction of property.
+Most of the crimes was Theft from Motor Vehicle, Part of Motor Vehicle theft,  Destruction of property, Motor Vehicle Theft.

-Conclusion: We can advice business owners who want to invest in Motor Vehicle business in that street that setting up Businesses in that area is not safe.
-It is not safe for car owners to park their vehicle in that street as well.
+#### Deductions:

+1. The data suggests that the city or state could invest more resources in securing Dupont Avenue South community due to the high rate of theft in the area.
+2. ⁠Security firms could benefit from advertising their security services at a reduced cost in the area.
+3.⁠ Data infers that Dupont Avenue South is not an appropriate environment for raising kids or a family setting.
+4. The government can inplement stricter penalties for crime like Vehicle Theft, Burglary.
+5. There should be more security cameras installed, including the parking lot.
+6. The government should increase the patrol of the police in areas with high risk of crime.
+7. Residents in the area should park their vehicle in a well secured area and should install anti theft security in the cars, it is advisable for vehicles should have hidden tracker in them.
+8. valuables should not be left in plain sight in the car.